jvfe/paper_wdt_panglao/manuscript.md

 ## Analysis of item quality - initial look

 Only *Homo sapiens* genes and Organs reconciled more than 50%.
 In the case of genes, this is probably due to the Gene Wiki initiative [@doi:10.1093/database/baw015], a long-running project to improve biological information in Wikipedia and its sister-projects, including Wikidata.

-This is further illustrated by Figure @fig:gene_alt_ids, in which we can see that all *Mus musculus* gene items - and nearly all *Homo sapiens* items - analysed had the Entrez ID alternative identifier present - Most of the data from the Gene Wiki project came from NCBI, creator and maintainer of Entrez.
+This is further illustrated by Figure @fig:gene_alt_ids, in which we can see that all *Mus musculus* gene items - and nearly all *Homo sapiens* items - analysed had the Entrez ID alternative identifier present.
+Most of the data from the Gene Wiki project came from NCBI, creator and maintainer of Entrez.
 Nevertheless, there are still many gene items without an "Ensembl Gene ID" property, showcasing the need for further work in migrating this important source of information.
 In the case of Organ data, there was a high number of matches both due to the fact that there were only a few number of items, but also since most Organ entities have Wikipedia pages, that are, therefore, cross-linked using Wikidata, requiring the creation of these items.

-Regarding alternative identifiers, what was observed for genes cannot be said for histological entities, while there is significant progress in integrating UBERON IDs, there is near to no items with a Cell Ontology ID property (Figure @fig:histo_alt_ids).
+Regarding alternative identifiers, what was observed for genes cannot be said for histological entities.
+While there is significant progress in integrating UBERON IDs, there is near to no items with a Cell Ontology ID property (Figure @fig:histo_alt_ids).

 ![
 Percentage of matched histological items that had alternative identifiers, UBERON IDs for Tissues and Organs, Cell Ontology IDs for Cell types.
 ](images/histo_alt_ids.png){#fig:histo_alt_ids}

 ![
 Percentage of matched gene items that had alternative identifiers, Entrez ID and Ensembl Gene ID, divided by species.
 ](images/gene_alt_ids.png){#fig:gene_alt_ids}

 ![
 Percentage of reconciled entities, divided by which item type they belong to.
 Most reconciled items don‘t count with the P31 property.
 ](images/reconciled_item_types.png){#fig:reconciledbar}

 A significant proportion of the matches we could acquire for histological data didn't contain in their data model an "instance of" (P31) property, this illustrates an extremely concerning fact: Although we could still match around 30 percent of the data -